-122. Tees Valley Licensing Group (TVLG) is collaborating with Darlington Association for Disability (DAD) to establish on-line disability awareness training for drivers.
-Once established, new applicants and existing drivers will be required complete this training.
+125. Tees Valley Licensing Group (TVLG) is collaborating with Darlington Association on Disability (DAD) to establish on-line disability awareness training for drivers.
+Once established, new applicants and existing drivers will be required complete this training in a locally agreed time frame.
 It is also recommended that private hire controller staff complete this training so that they have an appreciation of disability issues raised by customers.